-Not only that, but – have you ever truly smelt a dog’s breath before?
+Not only that but – have you ever truly smelt a dog’s breath before?
 If it’s particularly bad, there’s a chance your dog’s teeth are pretty grim, too.
-But let’s face it – your dog is never going to willingly pick up a toothbrush, so you need to give them a bit of help along the way.
+But let’s face it – your dog is never going to pick up a toothbrush to prevent periodontal disease willingly, so you need to give them a bit of help along the way.

 In this buying guide we will be looking at the following products:

 - Pedigree Dentastix Daily Care Treats